isomerpages/nlb-sure/_read-to-be-sure/2c-rtbs01-perspective3.md

 From the production of raw materials to the disposal of clothes, the fast fashion industry consumes large amounts of chemicals, water and energy.
 It is a source of pollution for both air and water, accounting for [10% of all global carbon emissions](https://www.europarl.europa.eu/RegData/etudes/BRIE/2019/633143/EPRS_BRI(2019)633143_EN.pdf).
 That’s more than that of the international flights industry and the maritime shipping industry combined.

 The demand to be “on trend” leads to clothes churned out faster than we can wear them out.
-What can we do about it?
+What would that mean to workers in the fast fashion factories?

 <div>
 <div class="row is-multiline">